sdnr1/Online-Compiler-and-Judge/README.md

 # Online-Judge

-This is a simple online jugde built for small scale usage.
+This is a simple and easy to use online jugde built for small scale usage.
 The judge is designed for C/C++, and can be easily adapted for any programming language.

 **Features**